sstorysmith/burger/readMe.md

-# Node, Express, Handlebars, and MySQL, MVC and Heroku
+# Node, Express, Handlebars, MySQL, MVC and Heroku

 Node.js is a platform built on Chrome's JavaScript runtime for easily building fast and scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.